open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.2/InteroperableConvEnvSpec.md

   * _requestManifest_ - Send this event to all active conversants.
   * _publishManifest_ - Send this event to all active conversants.
   * _findAssistant_ - Send this event to all active conversants.
-  * _candidateAssistant_ - Send this event to all active conversants.
+  * _candidateAssistants_ - Send this event to all active conversants.

 The conversation floor manager retains ultimate responsibility for deciding which conversants are currently considered to be active in the conversation and which agent is the current focal agent.
 This can for example include removing agents from the conversation if they do not respond within an allotted time, inviting trusted agents to the conversation to deal with exceptions, and deciding when to terminate a conversation with the user.